Join us for an adventure in flavor!

 • If you don’t have chili oil, simply add red chili flakes to the salad and heat up a tablespoon or two of oil in a pan, and then drizzle it over the cucumber.
 You can also use other hot sauces like sambal oelek or other Asian red chili pastes.

-• Give it a Korean spin by using using Gochujang or Gochugaru (Korean red chili flakes) instead of chili oil.
+• I even give it a Korean spin by using using Gochujang or Gochugaru (Korean red chili flakes) instead of chili oil.

 Making your own chili oil at home is extremely easy, and much better than any store bought variety.
 The classic Chinese chili oil is simply made with dried chili and oil infused with aromatics and spices.

-We absolutely love our homemade chili oil, it’s one of our must-have Asian pantry condiments.
+I absolutely love my homemade chili oil, it’s one of our must-have Asian pantry condiments.
 Simply check out our Chili Oil recipe for step by step instructions.

 homemade chili oil